The Union (band): Siren's Song

-The Union's second album, Siren's Song was released in October 2011.
+The Union's second album, Siren's Song, was released in October 2011.
 The title track, "Siren's Song", was released in May 2011.
 The Union played the "Langford Live" festival in September 2011, in order to raise money for Teenage Cancer Trust.
 The festival, situated in Lower Langford, North Somerset, was headlined by Ocean Colour Scene.
 The Union embarked on a co-headlining tour of the UK with The Answer in March 2012, and also played alongside them at the Steelhouse Festival in July of the same year, which took place in the vicinity of Ebbw Vale.
 The Union also made an appearance at the 2012 edition of the Download Festival.
 Siren's Song was nominated in the 'Album of the Year' category at the 2012 Classic Rock Magazine Awards, although it eventually lost out to Rush's Clockwork Angels.

 The World Is Yours

 The Union's third studio album, The World Is Yours, was released on 11 February 2013.
 The band embarked on a UK tour throughout February in support of the new album.
-The album was funded by a PledgeMusic campaign, which had already passed the 200 percent mark by November 2012.
+The album was funded by a PledgeMusic campaign, which had already passed the 200 per cent mark by November 2012.